 She has the "eye of the tiger" and two thumbs up.
 Sara has brewed professionally around the Puget Sound for a number of years now and calls Black Raven her home nest.

 This raven started her life at the nest working in our taproom but has now crossed over into the magical world of beer production.
-Don't be surprised if you see her pouring beers some days, she still works the bar as well.
+Sarah ensures the beer gets into the proper packages and onto the right trucks in order to get to you.

 Matt Roberts, Brewer - Special Projects Coordinator

 Matt AKA "Skinny" comes to us all the way from Houston, Texas where he claims to have had a few too many with the chupacabra of myth.
 Kraven immediately took a liking to him, due in large part to his affinity for speed and the wind in his beakless face; albeit via motorcycle and not wings.
 However, it was the brewing and packaging experience starting in 2013 that landed him here (pun intended).